SamPasanya/SamPasanya/README.md

 # Hi there, I'm Sameesha

 Welcome to my digital space.
-I am a software engineering student passionate about creating clean, minimalist, and beautifully designed web applications.
+I am a Computer Science undergraduate passionate about creating clean, minimalist, and cool designed web applications.

 ---